Shahed Ahmed

-Shahed Ahmed (شاهد أحمد; born 13 September 1985) is an English footballer who plays as a striker for Sporting Bengal United.
+Shahed Ahmed (شاهد أحمد; born 13 September 1985) is a former English footballer who played as a striker.

 Background

 Born in Tower Hamlets, East London, Ahmed is of Bangladeshi descent.

 Playing career

 After beginning as a youth player at Wimbledon, Ahmed signed a professional contract with Wycombe Wanderers in 2004.
 He made four appearances in The Football League for Wycombe, scoring one goal in the 2–0 victory against Kidderminster Harriers in August 2004.
 He also made one appearance in other competitions, before leaving in 2005.

 Ahmed later played non-league football with Wingate & Finchley, where he made 17 league appearances.

 Ahmed's Bangladeshi roots and British residency, means that he can play for either Bangladesh or England.
 In January 2010, he was targeted by the Bangladesh Football Federation to represent Bangladesh at the 2010 South Asian Games; he was unable to do so due to his exams.

 In February 2011, Ahmed joined Sporting Bengal United in the Essex Senior Football League, where he later became club captain.
+Ahmed played for the club up until the 2015–16 season.
+Ahmed later played for Wadham Lodge.